Sussex County, New Jersey: Government

-County Government
+County government

 Sussex County is governed by the Sussex County Board of County Commissioners whose five members are elected at-large in partisan elections on a staggered basis, with either one or two seats coming up for election each year.
 At an annual reorganization meeting held in the beginning of January, the board selects a Commissioner Director and Deputy Director from among its members, with day-to-day supervision of the operation of the county delegated to a County Administrator.
-As of 2025, Sussex County's Commissioners are (with terms for director and deputy director ending every December 31st):
+As of 2025, Sussex County's Commissioners are (with terms for director and deputy director ending every December 31):

 The commissioners appoint a County Administrator to oversee the day-to-day management of the county.
-The Administrator is Gregory V. Poff II, whose five-year appointment expires in 2025.
+The Administrator is Ron Tappan, whose three-year appointment expires December 31, 2025.
 Many services overseen by the county government overlap with those provided at the municipal level.
 The County government oversees and administers the following areas of responsibility:

 Before 1911, two commissioners from each township were elected annually to serve on the board.
 However, as this became unwieldy in the late 19th century during the era of Boroughitis and the creation of hundreds of new municipalities, the State Legislature chose to reorganize the size of county freeholder boards to an odd number between three and nine members.
 The size of the board was a reflection of the county's population.
 As Sussex County was rural and among the least populated counties in the state, for the next 80 years, Sussex County's Board of Chosen Freeholders consisted of three elected members.
 The board increased from three to five members as of January 1, 1990, based on the results of a referendum.
+No Democrat has been elected to countywide office since 1999.
 In May 2022, Jill Space was appointed to fill the seat expiring in December 2022 that had been held by Sylvia Petillo until she resigned from office.

-Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
+Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers".
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Sussex County's constitutional officers are:

 The Sussex County Prosecutor is Francis A. Koch of Hardyston Township, who was nominated to the position by Governor of New Jersey Chris Christie in June 2014.
 Sussex County is a part of Vicinage 10 of the New Jersey Superior Court (along with Morris County), which is seated at the Morris County Courthouse in Morristown; the Assignment Judge for Vicinage 10 is Stuart A. Minkowitz.
 Cases venued in Sussex County are heard at the Sussex County Judicial Center in Newton.

 Federal representatives

-Two congressional districts cover Sussex County, with the northern part of county in the 5th congressional district and the southern part in the 7th.
+Two congressional districts cover Sussex County, with the northern part of the county in the 5th congressional district and the southern part in the 7th congressional district.